anonymous300502/Berzerk/README.md

         ```python berzerk.py <HOSTNAME>```
 	<br><img src = "shell.png" width = "500"><br>

+ * __NOTE__
+      - This will only spawn a non interactive shell which will hang if you execute commands which spawns as interactie session such as 'cmd.exe' etc. TO use the interactive shell feature we have used a combination of a couple open source tools like netcat.
+For instructions on how to use the interactive shell refer to the [WiKi](https://github.com/anonymous300502/Berzerk/wiki)

 ## Built with
 - Python
 - Powershell
+- C# (C-Sharp)

 ## Contributors
 * [Manaswi Sharma](https://github.com/manaswii)